waveform80/picamera/docs/recipes2.rst

 this method, the author has managed 30fps JPEG captures at a resolution of 1024x768.

-However, :meth:`~picamera.PiCamera.capture_sequence` is particular suited to capturing a fixed number of frames rapidly, as in the following example which captures a "burst" of 5 images::
+By default, :meth:`~picamera.PiCamera.capture_sequence` is particular suited to capturing a fixed number of frames rapidly, as in the following example which captures a "burst" of 5 images::